 In Canada, it is against the law to drive without carrying active insurance.
-Every province and territory in Canada require you to have a minimum of third party liability insurance coverage.
-The penalty for driving without insurance may be in varied in the different provinces.
+Every province and territory in Canada requires you to have a minimum of third-party liability insurance coverage.
+The penalty for driving without insurance may be varied in the different provinces.
 When a peace officer stops you and asks for the certificate of insurance, you must provide it.
 Even if you have insurance on your vehicle but failed to carry a copy then you may pay a fine.
-It may include heavy penalties, jail time, vehicle impoundment, license suspension etc.
+It may include heavy penalties, jail time, vehicle impoundment, license suspension, etc.

 In Nova Scotia, you may buy vehicle insurance from private insurers and there is no public insurance.
 The coverage for mandatory liability insurance is pretty high and is at least $500000.
 The penalty for the 1st time offense for driving with no insurance is around $2000 to $4000 and thereafter it would increase to $3000 to $5000.
 Also, they may suspend your license and impound your vehicle for ninety days.
 When you do not have active insurance while driving it is a violation of MVA 204.1.